 The Champagne Houses

 Ville Demoiselle Vranken is a museum owned by the Paul Francois Vraken, President of Vranken champagne.
-Tour this historic art deco villa, beautiful restored over the past 5 years, and finish your visit while sipping on some of the best Vranken Champagne selections while taking in the views of the villa’s garden.
+Tour this historic art deco villa, beautifully restored over the past 5 years, and finish your visit while sipping on some of the best Vranken Champagne selections while taking in the views of the villa’s garden.

 For more information please visit the Reims Tourism site.